grapa-dev/grapa/docs/obj/grep.md

 ## Zero-Length Match and Empty String Output

-> **Update (2024-06):** As of this release, zero-length matches and explicit empty strings in arrays are always output as `""` (empty string), never as `null`.
-This matches ripgrep’s behavior and ensures round-trip consistency and correct scripting semantics.
+> **Update (2024-12):** Zero-length matches and explicit empty strings in arrays are now correctly output as `""` (empty string), never as `null`.
+This matches ripgrep's behavior and ensures round-trip consistency and correct scripting semantics.
+The previous null output bug has been resolved.

 ### Example: Zero-Length Match
 ```grapa